Whooping Cough Immunisation

 - 11 years

-Many parents are not aware that a baby is born with no maternal protection from whooping cough unless mother has had recent immunisation in pregnancy.
-While breastfeeding protects babies against many infections, it does not provide a baby with protection against whooping cough.
+Unless women have had whooping cough immunisation during pregnancy, pēpi are born with no protection from whooping cough.
+While breastfeeding protects pēpi against many infections, it does not provide pēpi with protection against whooping cough.

-Can I delay immunising my baby against whooping cough?
+Can I delay immunising pēpi against whooping cough?

 Do you have any feedback for KidsHealth?